jonathanlukas/camunda-7-training-embedded/instructions/exercise13.md

 orderTotal - (orderTotal * discount / 100)
 ```
 14. Name the Result variable **discountedAmount**.
 15. To pay only the discounted amount, map the order total that is passed to the payment process with an Input mapping on the **Invoke payment** task.
-In the **paymentRequest** worker, the local variable is preferred over the process variable.
+In the **paymentRequest** implementation, the local variable is preferred over the process variable.
 Select the Invoke payment task.
 16. Enter the Input section.
 Click on the + to add an input mapping.
 Enter **orderTotal** as the Local variable name.
 Select String or Expression as the Assignment type.
 Enter **${discountedAmount}** as the Value with the expression to access the result from the decision evaluation.

 ### Acceptance Test
 17. Start a process instance.
 18. Enter Cockpit and check the history of the order and the payment process.
 Is the discount applied correctly?

+### Junit tests

+19. Run your Junit tests.
+They are failing as they are missing the deployment of the dmn file.
+Add the file to the deployed resources.

 ### Summary
 In this exercise you have modeled a DMN decision table to get a discount for a given order amount.
 You connected the decision table with a Business Rules Task to the order process.
 A new Script Task applied the discount to the order total.
 The discounted amount was mapped as with an input mapping as the orderTotal amount to the payment process.